dart-lang/language/accepted/future-releases/constant-update-2018/feature-specification.md

 and the operation doesn't throw.
 The `>>>` operator has not been added to the `int` class yet, so unless the left-hand operand's static type is `dynamic`, the program will still be rejected.
-When the opeator is added, it should also work in a constant expression.
+When the operator is added, it should then also work in a constant expression.

 The `&`, `|` and `^` binary operators are now also allowed when the operands are of type `bool`.